August 10, 2016

 Shawnee Kohler discovered she was a talented artist from a very early age.
-She also discovered that her parents very much wanted her to be a doctor, scientist, lawyer or computer engineer.
+Her parents, however, very much wanted her to be a doctor, scientist, lawyer or computer engineer.
 They never encouraged her artistic capabilities, and grounded her whenever she brought home anything other than an A from her posh northern Platinum City high school, which was quite often.
-She also had to deal with being compared to her sister Sayle, who excelled in math and science and all the other subjects that were esteemed in the academic world.
-Dinner table discussions usually centered around Sayle’s achievements and Shawnee’s under achievements.
+She also had to deal with being compared to her sister, Sayle, who excelled in math and science, and all the other subjects that were esteemed in the academic world.
+Dinner table discussions usually centered around Sayle’s achievements, and Shawnee’s underachievements.

 WEIGHT: 119 lbs.

-Things went to a whole new level when Graphica one day suddenly woke up with the hyper ability to create optical illusions!
-A power that she ended up using to hide the Master Blaster crew as they threw their burners up.
-The PCPF eventually stopped looking for the impossible-to-find crew of artists and decided to either just deal with cleaning up and painting over the aftermath of their work, or leaving some of the more beautiful and elaborate pieces up as decorative additions to the City, which many citizens did not mind at all.
+Things went to a whole new level, when Graphica one day suddenly woke up with the hyper-ability to create optical illusions!
+A power she ended up using to hide the Master Blaster crew, as they threw their burners up.
+The PCPF eventually stopped looking for the impossible-to-find crew of artists, and decided to either just deal with cleaning up and painting over the aftermath of their work, or leaving some of the more beautiful and elaborate pieces up as decorative additions to the City, which many citizens did not mind at all.

-She and her crew spent a few weeks learning the train yard schedule of the phantom-rail and developing a plan to bypass the yard’s security system.
+She and her crew spent a few weeks learning the train yard schedule of the phantom-rail, and developing a plan to bypass the yard’s security system.
 Then on a warm summer Wednesday night, they struck.
-Their detailed reconnaissance along with Graphica’s mirage creating abilities made it easy for them to get through and go to work.
-With Graphica taking care of the central and most prominent part of the piece and 6 other Master Blasters filling in the backgrounds, shadowing and other complementary parts of the piece it took about 10 hours to complete.
-As the sun came up and the maintenance and conductors began to activate the train for its run, Graphica and her crew were discovered and had to haul ass in order to not get caught.
+Their detailed reconnaissance, along with Graphica’s mirage-creating abilities made it easy for them to get through and start working.
+With Graphica taking care of the central and most prominent part of the piece, and six other Master Blasters filling in the backgrounds, shadowing, and other complementary parts of the piece, it took about ten hours to complete.
+As the Sun came up and the maintenance and conductors began to activate the train for its run, Graphica and her crew were discovered, and had to haul ass in order to not get caught.

-A few months later, Graphica was sought out and hired by the host of an upstart talkshow by name of Laquacia Nightingale.
-She was tasked with taking the low budget show and using her illusionary abilities to make it look like something amazing.
-With Graphica’s abilities, Laquacia’s talents and the rest of the creative teams hard work, Laquacia’s show, Nightingale at Night, in which the topic of hyper-beings and superheroes was the most talk about topic, became the number one talk show on TV and the Web.
+A few months later, Graphica was sought out and hired by the host of an upstart talk show by name of Laquacia Nightingale.
+She was tasked with taking the low-budget show, and using her illusionary abilities to make it look amazing.
+With Graphica’s abilities, Laquacia’s talents, and the rest of the creative team’s hard work, Laquacia’s show, Nightingale at Night, in which the topic of hyper-beings and superheroes was the most talked about topic, became the number one talk show on TV and the Web.

-Graphica was now making 10 times as much money as her sister Sayle who was working as a paralegal.
-She also began receiving job offers from other shows and production companies in which she was paid to create illusions for scenes and backgrounds.
-And then the biggest film production studio in the United States, Platinum City Productions, hired her to work on their latest tentpole project, “Zombie Apocalypse: The Rise of Sarcophagus,” which centered around the true story of the hyper-powered mummy Sarcophagus who attacked Platinum City and was eventually stopped by a team of superheroes including Captain Noble.
+Graphica was now making ten times as much money as her sister, Sayle, who was working as a paralegal.
+She also began receiving job offers from other shows and production companies, in which she was paid to create illusions for scenes and backgrounds.
+And then the biggest film production studio in the United States, Platinum City Productions hired her to work on their latest tentpole project, “Zombie Apocalypse: The Rise of Sarcophagus”, which centered around the true story of the hyper-powered mummy, Sarcophagus, who attacked Platinum City, and was eventually stopped by a team of superheroes, including Captain Noble.

-It was an epidemic that was becoming more and more troublesome all around the world – the fact that a single hyper-being could do a job that it would take dozens or even hundreds of others to do.
-Graphica was beginning to get hate mail and see protests outside of her house and place of work in the same manner of other gifted individuals like SubZeera and Rosa Petál.
+It was an epidemic that was becoming more and more troublesome all around the world – the fact that a single hyper-being could do a job, which would take dozens, or even hundreds of others to do.
+Graphica was beginning to get hate mail, and see protests outside of her house and place of work, in the same manner of other gifted individuals like SubZeera and Rosa Petál.